gsoules/MkDocs/digital-archive/docs/general/documentation-about.md

     They are responsible for database management, programming, software upgrades, web server management, maintaining this documentation, and a variety of other tasks requiring technical expertise.

+    Documentation for developers is the **Technology** section.

 ---

 !!!
 Note ""
-    This documentation describes all Digital Archive features, but some features might not be enabled on your installation.
-Which features are available depends on which Digital Archive plugins are installed.
+    The documentation on this website describes all Digital Archive features, but some features might not be enabled on your installation.
+Which features are available depends on which Digital Archive plugins your site administrator has installed.

 ---